Legal Translation Dubai — MOJ License #701

 How to Submit: Start through WhatsApp.
 Send clear photos or PDFs of your original documents.
 We review promptly and provide accurate quotes based on actual content requiring certified translation.
 For confidential legal contracts: encrypted email or client portals available.

 Certifying the Accuracy: No guesswork in authenticated translation.
 When source text is ambiguous, we note it.
-If original documents contain errors, we flag them — we don’t “correct” official documents.
+If original documents contain errors, we flag them.
+We don’t “correct” official documents.
 Every certified translation passes quality checks for terminology, completeness, and formatting before stamp and signature authentication.
 For documents that need additional review, our professional proofreading service provides a separate multi-pass quality review.

 Confidentiality: Strict confidentiality for all official documents.
 Our Ministry of Justice approved translators work under confidentiality obligations.
 No sharing with third parties.
 Enhanced security protocols available for sensitive legal contracts and government agency submissions.